 Once you have successfully set up the tag and conversion values, you’ll be able to conversions, cost/conversions, conversation rate, and ROAS in the Google Ads account:

-This makes it super-simple to identify best campaigns based on ROAS.
+This makes it super simple to identify the best campaigns based on ROAS.
 You can then tweak your campaigns accordingly and increase the budget for campaigns and ad groups with higher ROAS.

 Google Ads lets you analyze ROAS for ads, ad groups, and campaigns.
 You can check specific details at the ad level and see what’s working for you.